 Sundae is another of the bizarre Korean foods that really isn’t that bizarre.
 In fact, one way of thinking about sundae is that it is to Korean food what haggis is to Scottish food.
 It’s made by stuffing pig intestines with a mixture of blood, rice, green onions, pork, and noodles, and then steamed.

 This is popular street food and is typically served in bowls and eaten with chopsticks or toothpicks.
 Like most sausage-type foods, the difference between a good sundae and bad sundae is vast, and it’s worth it to try to find the good stuff.

 The Korean name for chicken gizzards is literally translated as “chicken poo house,” which should be enough to startle anyone contemplating eating them.
 But don’t worry – they really are only gizzards, and they really are quite good.

-For what it’s worth, gizzards are eaten the world over, including much of South East Asia, Haiti, and in the United States.
-In Korea chicken gizzards are usually served stir-fried and are very popular as a form of anju (food to accompany drinking).
+For what it’s worth, gizzards are eaten all over the world, including much of South East Asia, Haiti, and the United States.
+In Korea, chicken gizzards are usually served stir-fried and are very popular as a form of anju (food to accompany drinking).

 4. Live Octopus 산낙지 sannakji

 Sannakji is an octopus that is cut up while still alive and eaten immediately, typically seasoned with sesame oil.
 Watching the nakji on your plate is the first bizarre part of this food as some of the dismembered pieces run for the edge of the dish, while others clump together, looking for all the world as if they are trying to reassemble.